Booleans/merge-versus-insert-replace/README.md

 ## Headline results

-Median wall-clock seconds on Databricks **serverless compute version 18.0** (≈ DBR 18.0 / Spark 4.1, backed the serverless job runtime as of Feb 2026), with liquid clustering enabled, deletion vectors on, Photon.
-Bold = winner; `×` = multiple of MERGE.
+All numbers are median wall-clock seconds across 3 repeats, measured on Databricks **serverless compute version 18.0** (≈ DBR 18.0 / Spark 4.1 — the active serverless job runtime since Feb 2026).
+The target table has liquid clustering and deletion vectors enabled, with Photon on.
+In the table below, **bold** marks the winning strategy for that row; the `×` value in the *Best* column is the winner's time expressed as a multiple of MERGE.

 | Scenario          | Scale | MERGE | REPLACE WHERE | REPLACE USING | REPLACE ON |       Best          |
 |-------------------|:---:  |------:|--------------:|--------------:|-----------:|---------------------|